LocalAtBrown/article-rec-training-job/README.md

 1. [Install Poetry](https://python-poetry.org/docs/#installation).
 2. Run `poetry install --no-root`
+3. Make sure the virtual environment is active, then
-3. Run `pre-commit install`
+4. Run `pre-commit install`

 You're all set up!
-Your local environment should include all dependencies, including dev dependencies like `pytest`.
+Your local environment should include all dependencies, including dev dependencies like `black`.
 This is done with Poetry via the `poetry.lock` file.
 As for the containerized code, that still pulls dependencies from `requirements.txt`.
 Any containerized dependency requirements need to be updated in `pyproject.toml` then exported to `requirements.txt`.